Republic of Upper Canada

-The Republic of Canada was a government proclaimed by William Lyon Mackenzie on December 5, 1837.
-The self-proclaimed government was established on Navy Island in the Niagara River in the latter days of the Upper Canada Rebellion.
+The Republic of Upper Canada was a short-lived state proclaimed by William Lyon Mackenzie on December 13, 1837.
+It collapsed a month later on January 14, 1838.
+The self-proclaimed provisional government was established on Navy Island in the Niagara River during the Upper Canada Rebellion, part of the Rebellions of 1837–1838.
+It intended to usurp the colonial government of Upper Canada and institute American-style democratic reform.